Kate, the Princess of Wales, hands Carlos Alcaraz his Wimbledon trophy in a rare appearance for her

 Since 2016, Kate has been the patron of the All England Club.
 She did not attend Saturday when Barbora Krejcikova defeated Jasmine Paolini for the women's title.

-Kate revealed in March that she has cancer and was undergoing chemotherapy.
+Kate revealed in March that she has an unspecified form of cancer and was undergoing chemotherapy.
 Her lone public appearance since then had been attending last month's birthday parade for King Charles III.
 Before that event, she released a statement saying she was "making good progress" but still had "good days and bad days."

 Prince William has been a regular at Wimbledon finals but was not there Sunday.
 Instead, he planned to be in Germany to watch England face Spain in the final of the men's soccer European Championship.
 He is the president of the English Football Association.